The Second Jungle Book: Mowgli & Baloo: Plot

 Mowgli is banished by the wolves for bringing home Timo, who is believed to be a cousin of the bandar-log.
 Timo is later kidnapped by the bandar-log - Baloo and Mowgli arrive at the Ancient City, the home of the bandar-log to save Timo but Baloo is trapped in the process.
-Harrison, Buldeo, Karait and Chuchundra successfully capture Mowlgi and bring him to their camp.
+Harrison, Buldeo, Karait and Chuchundra successfully capture Mowgli and bring him to their camp.
 At night, Shere Khan attacks the camp and Mowgli escapes when fighting him off.
 However, he is ambushed by Buldeo who attempts to kill him but fails thanks to Harrison's intervention.
 Baloo escapes from the bandar-log and rescues Mowgli.
 The two then return to the Ancient City and manage to save Timo whilst encountering King Murphy who wishes to make Mowgli king.
 The four men arrive at the Ancient City and split up to find Mowgli.
 Harrison attempts to help Mowgli, along with Timo who are down in a temple with cobras, after having escaped from King Murphy and the Bandar-log, but is injured by Buldeo who finally reveals his true intentions of wanting to murder his nephew.
 He prevents Mowgli's escape from the temple by cutting the rope that he used to attempt to climb out, leaving his helpless nephew alone to face the cobras.

 Buldeo is confronted by Baloo and Bagheera, who arrive with the wolves to help Mowgli.
 He hides in a canon which is lit by the bandar-log, sending him flying into the jungle where he is confronted by Shere Khan.
-Meanwhile, Mowgli is rescued by Karait and Harrison, who used Kaa to get the boy out of the cobras' temple, and returns Timo to Chuchandra.
+Meanwhile, Mowgli is rescued by Karait and Harrison, who used Kaa to get the boy out of the cobras' temple, and returns Timo to Chuchundra.
 King Murphy tries again to get Mowgli to stay and rule the city, but realizes that Mowgli is leaving and bids him goodbye, telling him that one day he will find his place in the world.
 Harrison offers to take Mowgli back to raise him as his own by offering him a home in the United States, having changed his mind about wanting the boy to be living in a circus.
-Mowgli instead decides to run with the wolves with Harrison and Chuchandra bidding him farewell.
+Mowgli instead decides to run with the wolves with Harrison and Chuchundra bidding him farewell.